 - (a) Disciplinary Administrator.
 The Supreme Court will appoint a disciplinary administrator.
-The disciplinary administrator serves at the pleasure of the Supreme Court. - (b) Compensation and Expenses.
+The disciplinary administrator serves at the pleasure of the Supreme Court. - (b) Compensation.
 The Supreme Court will determine the compensation of the disciplinary administrator and the disciplinary administrator's staff.
-The Supreme Court will reimburse the disciplinary administrator and the disciplinary administrator's staff their actual and necessary travel and other expenses.
-The Supreme Court will pay the compensation and reimburse the expenses from the disciplinary fee fund. - (c) Financial Information.
+The Supreme Court will pay the compensation from the disciplinary fee fund. - (c) Financial Information.
 The disciplinary administrator must submit annually to the Supreme Court a report of receipts and expenditures. - (d) Qualification.
 The disciplinary administrator must be registered as an active Kansas attorney. - (e) Practice Restriction.
 The disciplinary administrator and the disciplinary administrator's staff must not engage in the private practice of law.
 The disciplinary administrator may, however, set a reasonable transition period for staff after the start of employment. - (f) Powers and Duties.
-The disciplinary administrator has the following powers and duties: - (1) investigating an initial complaint or a report that appears to have merit as set forth in Rule 208(c); - (2) declining to investigate and dismissing an initial complaint or report as set forth in Rule 208(b); - (3) presenting all docketed complaints to the review committee; - (4) informing the Supreme Court when an attorney is convicted as defined in Rule 219(a)(1) of a felony crime or a crime mandating registration as an offender; - (5) prosecuting a disciplinary board proceeding before a hearing panel and a case before the Supreme Court; - (6) defending a reinstatement board proceeding before a hearing panel and a case before the Supreme Court with respect to a petition for reinstatement of a disabled, inactive, suspended, or disbarred attorney; - (7) providing investigative and prosecutorial services for the Kansas Board of Law Examiners;
+The disciplinary administrator has the following powers and duties: - (1) investigating an initial complaint or a report that appears to have merit as set forth in Rule 208(c); - (2) declining to investigate and dismissing an initial complaint or report as set forth in Rule 208(b); - (3) presenting all docketed complaints to the review committee; - (4) informing the Supreme Court when an attorney is convicted as defined in Rule 219(a)(1) of a felony crime or a crime mandating registration as an offender; - (5) prosecuting a disciplinary board proceeding before a hearing panel and a case before the Supreme Court;

-- (8) providing investigative services as needed for the Kansas Commission on Judicial Conduct; - (9) employing and supervising staff to perform the disciplinary administrator's duties; and - (10) performing other duties as directed by the Supreme Court.
+- (6) defending a reinstatement board proceeding before a hearing panel and a case before the Supreme Court with respect to a petition for reinstatement of a disabled, inactive, suspended, or disbarred attorney; - (7) providing investigative and prosecutorial services for the Kansas Board of Law Examiners; - (8) providing investigative services as needed for the Kansas Commission on Judicial Conduct; - (9) employing and supervising staff to perform the disciplinary administrator's duties; and - (10) performing other duties as directed by the Supreme Court. - (g) Special Prosecutor.
+If the disciplinary administrator has a conflict in performing a duty listed in subsection (f), the disciplinary administrator must request that the Supreme Court appoint a special prosecutor.

-(g) Record Retention.
+(h) Record Retention.